 I guess I’ll take over from here.
 I’m Carolyn Geis, a recent graduate of Iowa State College of Veterinary Medicine.
 I grew up on our small family farm in eastern South Dakota and was one of those kids that had to love every animal that walked onto the place, regardless if they wanted me to love them or not.
 And, believe me, skunks don’t want to be loved!
 As I grew I worked with my folks doing cattle chores and other work around the farm.
 This laid the foundation of my interest in agriculture, especially in animal medicine.
 But my mom could tell you that at the ripe old age of four I knew that’s what I wanted to become.

 In addition to being a cattle vets, we also raise cattle.
 They live on Jake’s parent’s ranch in northeast Nebraska, just down the Missouri river from the vet clinic sixty miles.
 The above picture is of two of our Red Angus cows on the ranch.
-It is a small operation of sixty cows; like the majority of cattle producers, we do not earn our entire income from cattle production.
+It is a small operation of fifty-some cows; like the majority of cattle producers, we do not earn our entire income from cattle production.
 However, we are proud to be the sixth generation in our family to have livestock on the place since it was homesteaded in the 1880s.